Topic

 - the document has been forged/altered

-- the document was not issued in accordance with the guidelines for issuing
+- the document was not issued in accordance with the applicable issuing guidelines

 The role of the police

-The police must fill in the checklist for control of persons and documents carried out by the police (external link, requires login), which must also state whether the document has been sent to the Norwegian ID Centre, the NPIS or Kripos.
-If the application has been forwarded to the UDI before the police have received the results of the document control, this must be stated in the forwarding letter to the UDI.
+If the application has been forwarded to the UDI before the police have received the results of the document control, this must be stated in the submission comments to the UDI.

 The role of the foreign service missions

-4.2 Procedures when a document is deemed to be suspicious or false
+4.2 When a document is deemed to be suspicious or false

-There are several leads that can be followed when a document is deemed to be suspicious.
-Many considerations can affect the assessment of how suspicion should be followed-up, for example how important the document in question is in relation to deciding the application, and whether it is possible to verify the document in the country in question.
+The first-line service can follow multiple leads when a document is deemed to be suspicious.
+Many considerations can affect the assessment of what action to take in suspicious cases, for example how important the document is in relation to deciding the application and whether it is possible to verify the document in the country in question.
 How the first-line service follows up a specific case will therefore often depend on a concrete overall assessment.
 In cases that will clearly result in rejection, for example, it will not be necessary to verify information.
-Read more about verification and the procedures concerning verification in the verification guideline, UDI 2010-155.
+Read more about verification and the procedures concerning verification in UDI 2010-155 Verifisering i utlendingssaker (in Norwegian only).

-The case officer at the foreign service mission or the police must decide whether there are grounds for further investigation before a decision is made, where the first-line service is competent to do so, or the case is sent to the UDI.
-Such investigations can include checking against registers in the applicant's home country.
+The case officer at the foreign service mission or the police must decide whether there are grounds for further investigation before a decision is made or the case is forwarded to the UDI.
+Such investigations may include checking registers in the applicant’s home country (verification).

 4.2.1 The role of the police

-Police case officers can seek advice from the second-line ID service in the police district, the NPIS, Landinfo or the Norwegian ID Centre.
+Police case officers can seek advice from the second-line ID service in the police district, the NPIS or the Norwegian ID Centre.
+It may also be relevant to seize the presumed false document and, if applicable, consider rejection, expulsion or prosecution.
+If the document has been found to be false, the police must revoke it.

 4.2.2 The role of the foreign service missions

-In the instructions 2015-09-21-UD, the Ministry of Foreign Affairs has provided guidelines for how the foreign service missions should handle false documents and findings made in connection with ID controls and follow-up when the station has uncovered a false identity or false documents in connection with case processing, and the UDI has adopted procedures for the opening of expulsion cases in such cases in UDI 2015-010.
+In its guidance on ID checks ("ID-kontroll ved norske utenriksstasjoner og håndtering av falske dokumenter" – in Norwegian only) with appendices, the Ministry of Foreign Affairs has provided guidelines for how the foreign service missions should handle false documents and results following ID checks, and follow-up in cases where the mission has uncovered a false identity and/or false documents during the case processing.
+The UDI has issued procedures for how to open an expulsion case in such cases in UDI 2015-010 Establishment of an expulsion case at the foreign service mission when incorrect information is given.

 4.3.
-Information that is to be presented to the applicant
+Information to be submitted to the applicant or the person registering

-The registrations made in connection with control of persons and documents carried out by the first-line service, shall, at the first line service’s own initiative, be presented to the applicant or his/her authorised representative for comment, if the information is of material importance to the outcome of the case, cf. the clarification and information duty in the Public Administration Act (external link) Section 17.
-For a more detailed explanation of the duty to provide information pursuant to the Public Administration Act Section 17 second and third paragraphs, see the UDI 2014-010 point 8.
-The registrations should not be presented to the applicant if the case is to be reported to the police and such presentation in the administrative case could influence the criminal case, or if comments from the applicant will entail self-incrimination.
-The immigration administration, for example, has a duty to present to the party concerned the result of any controls that do not confirm the information about identity that is otherwise registered in the case, e.g. because an ID document has been found to be false or forged.
-It is the first-line case officer who is responsible for deciding whether information from such controls shall be presented to the applicant, and for communicating this information to the applicant or his/her authorised representative.
-The result of the presentation shall be written down and included in the case documents.
+If the information is of material importance to the outcome of the case, cf. the Public Administration Act Section 17 (external link), the first-line service shall, on its own initiative, present the results of the controls to the party concerned (the foreign national or their authorised representative).
+For a more detailed explanation of the duty to provide information pursuant to the Public Administration Act Section 17 second and third paragraphs, see UDI 2014-010 "Partsinnsyn etter forvaltningsloven" (in Norwegian only) section 8.
+The information should not be disclosed to the applicant if the case will also be reported to the police and such disclosure in the administrative case could influence the criminal case, or if a statement from the applicant will entail self-incrimination.
+The immigration administration has a duty to disclose the results of any control measures that do not confirm the information about the identity provided by the foreign national, for example that an ID document has been found to be false or forged.
+The result of the disclosure shall be written down and included in the case documents.

 4.4.
-Forwarding information to Landinfo, the Norwegian ID Centre and Kripos
+Forwarding information to Landinfo, the Norwegian ID Centre, the National Police Immigration Service and Kripos

-It is the first-line case officer who is responsible for forwarding information that may be of interest to other entities or departments, the NPIS, Landinfo, the Norwegian ID Centre, the Ministry of Foreign Affairs’ regional ID experts and Kripos.
+The first-line case officer is responsible for forwarding information that may be of interest to other agencies or departments, the NPIS, Landinfo, the Norwegian ID Centre, the Ministry of Foreign Affairs’ regional ID experts or Kripos.
 This could be reports that a special representative for immigration cases has prepared in connection with document control, or general information that has emerged in connection with individual cases.
 Examples of information that may be worth forwarding are trends as regards forgeries of one type of document or risk assessments for different countries and document types.
-If the case officer is in doubt about whether to forward something, he/she must consult the relevant entities or agencies.
+If the case officer is in doubt about whether to forward something, they must consult the relevant entities or agencies.

 4.5.
-Assessment of information obtained through control of persons and documents
+Assessment of information obtained through control of persons or documents

 4.6.
-Information about the UDI's assessment relating to the control of persons and documents
+Information about the UDI’s assessment relating to control of persons and documents

 Topic